-No Name Туре Instrument Ward Sites Progress/Comments Project Value Implementation Date/ Planned Implementation Date Completion Date busy with project packaging for SHRA approval.
-3. Empangeni Mega Housing Project Phase 1 IRDP Approx. 1745 units Phase 1A:488 units Phase 1B:592 units Low income houses 24 146 houses Low income houses: Funding for 146 RDP houses has been approved.
-The IA is busy finalising township establishment and has commenced with beneficiary registration.
-R 24 446 481.20 Anticipated Date May 2023 December 2023 Phase 1C: 665 units Serviced sites 24 405 sites Serviced sites: Municipality to finalise the service sites disposal process.
-TBD Anticipated Date August 2022 TBD Social Housing 24 Estimated 1400 units Social Housing: The municipality is in the process of appointing the SHI.
+No Name Туре Instrument War d Sites Progress/Comments Project Value Implementation Date/ Planned Implementation Date Completion Date objections.
+We are in the process of dealing with objections in order to finalise the list IRDP Social Housing 26 1579 The SHI has been appointed and the project endorsed by the Provincial PSC.
+The SHI has been granted funding by SHRA for the first phase of 552 units.
+The Shi is currently working on final planning processes.
+R293 819 883.00 Anticipated construction starting date for blocks is November 2025.
+TBD 3.
+Empangeni Mega Housing Project Phase 1 IRDP Approx. 1745 units Phase 1A:488 Low income houses 24 146 houses Low income houses: Funding for 146 RDP houses has been approved.
+About 100 transfers done to beneficiaries names.
+The IA is busy with 2 show houses which are at wall plates and another 3 as well.
+The project has had few challenges with quality and there were few houses that had to be demolished.
+R 24 446 481.20 July 2023 Contract has been extended to March 2027 units Phase 1B:592 Serviced sites 24 405 sites Serviced sites: Municipality to finalise the service sites disposal process.
+TBD TBD TBD units Phase 1C: Social Housing 24 Estimated 1400 units Social Housing: The municipality is in the process of appointing the SHI.
 TBD.
-TBD TBD FLISP 24 136 Free standing 400 HRD FLISP: The IA is busy with preparation to implement the programme.
-TBD Anticipated Date September 2022 TBD 4.
-Empangeni Mega Housing Project Phase 2 (Internal Bulk Services) CRU/Social/ low income housing and FLISP IRDP 5 Phase 2: 8316 units The contractor for internal bulks services (water, sewer, roads) is sitting at 96%.
-R69 021 855.76 for internal bulk services.
-Internal services October 2020.
-Internal services July 2022.
-5. Empangeni Mega Housing Project Phase 2 (Internal Bulk Services) Mixed use development IRDP 5 Phase 2B & D The contractor for internal reticulation (water, sewer, roads & stormwater).
-6. Mzingazi Village In-Situ Upgrade Urban In situ Upgrade and partial relocation (Urban Greenfield) Informal Settlement Upgrade 1 Approximately 2500 sites Planning stage: EIA has been done.
-WULA ready for submission and preparing for SPLUMA Application.
-We need to confirm if we should R1,800,000 for Planning Stage (PDA process) 2019/20 2022/23
+TBD TBD 665 units FLISP 24 136 Free standing 400 HRD FLISP: The IA is busy with preparation to implement the programme.
+TBD TBD TBD 4.
+Empangeni Mega Housing Project Mixed use development IRDP 5 Phase 2 The contractor for internal reticulation (water, sewer, roads & stormwater).
+R648 793 737.42 TBD TBD